Special Bulletin

-Special Bulletin is a 1983 American made-for-television film.
-It was an early collaboration between director Edward Zwick and writer Marshall Herskovitz, a team that would later produce such series as thirtysomething and My So-Called Life.
-The movie was first broadcast March 20, 1983 on NBC as part of NBC Sunday Night at the Movies.
+Special Bulletin is a 1983 American drama television film directed by Edward Zwick and written by Marshall Herskovitz, based on a story by both.
+It was an early collaboration between the two, who would later produce such series as thirtysomething and My So-Called Life.
+The film was first broadcast March 20, 1983 on NBC as part of NBC Sunday Night at the Movies.

-In this movie, a terrorist group brings a homemade atomic bomb aboard a tugboat in the harbor of Charleston, South Carolina in order to blackmail the U.S. Government into disabling its nuclear weapons, and the incident is caught live on television.
-The movie simulates a series of live news broadcasts on the fictional RBS Network.
+In the film, a terrorist group brings a homemade atomic bomb aboard a tugboat in the harbor of Charleston, South Carolina in order to blackmail the U.S. government into disabling its nuclear weapons, and the incident is caught live on television.
+Primarily produced on videotape, it simulates a series of live news broadcasts on the fictional RBS Network.

 Synopsis

-The entirety of the film is portrayed through the perspective of a news broadcast through the fictional RBS news network.
-The movie begins with promotional scenes from other RBS Network shows.
+The entirety of the film is portrayed through the perspective of a news broadcast from RBS News on the fictional RBS television network.
+It begins with promotional scenes from other RBS network shows.
 One is cut off by the announcement "We interrupt our regular programming to bring you this Special Bulletin from RBS News."

 In Charleston, South Carolina, a skirmish is fought between Coast Guard personnel and a group of terrorists aboard a docked tugboat called Liberty May in Charleston Harbor.
-Caught in the battle, RBS reporter Steve Levitt as well as his cameraman are taken hostage aboard the boat.
-As part of a deal to release the surrendered coast guards, the terrorists; notably Doctors Bruce Lyman and David McKeeson ask to broadcast their demands to the U.S. Government.
-Dr. Lyman demands the triggers for every nuclear device in the local area (Charleston Naval Shipyard and the Polaris Missile Facility, Atlantic (POMFLANT) at the nearby Naval Weapons Station being an important staging ground for US nuclear submarines) delivered to them.
-Dr. Lyman states that failure to oblige to the demand or any deviation from such plan will result in the group detonating their own improvised nuclear device stowed aboard the ship.
+Caught in the battle while reporting an unrelated story, RBS reporter Steve Levitt and his cameraman George Takashima are taken hostage aboard the boat.
+As part of a deal to release the surrendered Coast Guardsmen, the terrorists - Doctors Bruce Lyman and David McKeeson, political activist Frieda Barton, social worker Diane Silverman, and mentally unstable ex-convict Jim Seaver - ask to broadcast their demands to the U.S. Government over the RBS network.
+Dr. Lyman demands the triggers for all 968 nuclear devices in the area (Charleston Naval Shipyard and the Polaris Missile Facility, Atlantic (POMFLANT) at the nearby Naval Weapons Station being an important staging ground for U.S. nuclear submarines) delivered to them, intending to destroy them by dropping them in the Atlantic Ocean.
+Dr. Lyman states that failure to oblige to the demand or any deviation from the plan will result in the group detonating their own improvised nuclear device stowed aboard the ship.

-Subsequent investigations into Dr. Lyman and McKeeson reveal their background in nuclear weaponry and technology.
-Dr. Lyman himself being instrumental in the construction of the neutron bomb and Dr. McKeeson being the one who built the bomb aboard the ship, and also states that he has fitted several fail-safes and anti-tamper devices to the bomb, suggesting that he alone can disarm it.
-Eventually, the Department of Defense agrees to the terrorist demands and a van arrives outside the tugboat, supposedly carrying the nuclear triggers.
+Subsequent investigations into Lyman and McKeeson reveal their backgrounds in nuclear weaponry and technology.
+Dr. Lyman himself was noted as being instrumental in the construction of the neutron bomb before he became a radical anti-nuclear demonstrator.
+Dr. McKeeson shows the terrorists' bomb to the reporters covering the story, explaining that not only is he the man who built it, but he has fitted several fail-safes and anti-tamper devices to the bomb, revealing that he is the only person who can disarm it.
+Tensions rise when a Coast Guardsmen injured in the initial firefight and not taken hostage dies and Lyman refuses to release Levitt and Takashima in order to maintain communication with RBS.
+Eventually, the Department of Defense agrees to the terrorists' demands and a van arrives outside the tugboat, supposedly carrying the nuclear triggers.